 Short-term student route (previously short-term study visas)

 Short-term student route visas are available to students who want to join courses that are up to six months long or English language courses up to 11 months long.

 Find out more about the short-term student route.

 If you're aged between four and 17 years old and you want to study at school in the UK, you can find out more about child study route here.

 If someone you know is coming to visit you on holiday to the UK, they will need to apply for a visitor visa.
 Find out more about this here.

 Can I work in the UK on a study visa?

 Many international students in the UK take a part-time job, work placement or internship alongside their studies.
 The hours and type of work you do will depend on the type of visa and your sponsoring university or college.

 Where can I find the latest updates?

-If you are looking for the latest updates and advice about visas in light of Covid-19, visit our dedicated page for starting your degree in 2020-21.
+If you are looking for the latest updates and advice about visas in light of Covid-19, visit our dedicated page for starting your degree in the 2021-22 academic year.